shiva2nani/SUBTITLE-Iot-based-smart-application-for-hearing-impaired/README.md

 ## 4.2 ALGORITHM
 •	Initialize the header files for the LCD display and serial numbers of the pins. <br>
-•	Declare the pin numbers as the integers.
+•	Declare the pin numbers as the integers. <br>
-•	Call the pin numbers into the LCD Display
+•	Call the pin numbers into the LCD Display.<br>
-•	Call the OLED Libraries.
+•	Call the OLED Libraries. <br>
-•	Call the pin numbers for the Bluetooth module.
+•	Call the pin numbers for the Bluetooth module. <br>
-•	Check if there is Bluetooth connectivity and print “status completed” if there is connectivity.
+•	Check if there is Bluetooth connectivity and print “status completed” if there is connectivity. <br>
-•	Declare the function draw() in order to display the speech input as text.
+•	Declare the function draw() in order to display the speech input as text. <br>
-•	Declare the function setup() to start and initialize all the modules required for the app.
+•	Declare the function setup() to start and initialize all the modules required for the app. <br>
-•	Declare the function loop() to avoid re-initializing and app and continue the functions and to implement delay.
+•	Declare the function loop() to avoid re-initializing and app and continue the functions and to implement delay. <br>
-•	In function draw():
+•	In function draw():<br>
-•	Set the font and the position of text.
+•	Set the font and the position of text.<br>
-•	Print the text.
+•	Print the text. <br>
-•	In function setup():
+•	In function setup():<br>
-•	Begin LCD, Bluetooth and serial numbers.
+•	Begin LCD, Bluetooth and serial numbers. <br>
-•	In function Loop().
+•	In function Loop().<br>
-•	Check for Bluetooth availability.
+•	Check for Bluetooth availability.<br>
-•	Check for voice length.
+•	Check for voice length.<br>